 Heat Transfer: The Key Principle Behind Heat Pumps

-Heat transfer is the key principle for understanding the mechanism of a heat pump in the winter.
+Heat transfer is the key to answering the question how does a heat pump work in winter.
+Even when it feels cold outside, there’s still enough heat energy in the air for the system to capture and move indoors.
 Heat naturally flows from warmer areas to colder areas.
 A heat pump system leverages this by using refrigerant to absorb heat outside and transfer it toward the interior of your home.

 In winter, a heat pump uses the same cycle as in the summer, just in reverse.
 Cold air from inside your home meets a high temperature, high-pressure air in the indoor coil.
 This hot air gives heat to the cold air and then goes throughout your house, making it cozy.